GNOME/devhelp/build-aux/flatpak/README.md

 Flatpak for Devhelp
 ===================

- - `org.gnome.Devhelp.json`: the Flatpak-builder manifest for Devhelp
+ - `org.gnome.Devhelp.json`: the Flatpak manifest for Devhelp
+ - `org.gnome.Devhelp.Devel.json`: The Flatpak manifest for Devhelp's development profile
  - `run-flatpak.sh`: a utility script for building, running, and uninstalling the Devhelp Flatpak